kim-tsao/rhdh-plugins-renovate/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

 //
 // @public (undocumented)
 export function fromWorkflowSource(content: string): WorkflowDefinition;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration
-// Warning: (ae-missing-release-tag) "GetInstancesRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface GetInstancesRequest {
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'filters'?: SearchRequest;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'paginationInfo'?: PaginationInfoDTO;
-}

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration